ooikk/Arduino-Documentation/07_SDCard_Display/SDCard.md

 }

 void loop() {
   // 2.
 Clear the internal Sprite canvas ball.fillSprite(TFT_BLACK);

   // 3.
 Draw the ball in the CENTER of the Sprite (Local coordinates) ball.fillCircle((SPRITE_SIZE / 2), (SPRITE_SIZE / 2), R_BALL, TFT_ORANGE);

   // 4.
 Push the Sprite to the TFT Screen (Global coordinates)
-  // We subtract R_BALL so x_pos_ball and y_pos_ball represent the center of the ball ball.pushSprite((x_pos_ball - (SPRITE_SIZE / 2)), (y_pos_ball - (SPRITE_SIZE / 2)));
+  // We subtract SPRITE_SIZE/2 so x_pos_ball and y_pos_ball represent the center of the ball ball.pushSprite((x_pos_ball - (SPRITE_SIZE / 2)), (y_pos_ball - (SPRITE_SIZE / 2)));